Cleanup & Improvement Project

 3. Open coastal bike and pedestrian paths

-This effort will expand opportunities for the public to connect with nature.
-The existing bike paths will be repaired, expanding the 19 miles of Mission Bay Park pathways.
-This will enhance opportunities for people to enjoy this part of the Bay, improving connectivity throughout the entire park.
+This effort has expanded opportunities for the public to connect with nature.
+The existing bike paths are repaired, expanding the 19 miles of Mission Bay Park pathways.
+This enhances opportunities for people to enjoy this part of the Bay, improving connectivity throughout the entire park.

-This effort can increase the number of campsites for the public to enjoy affordable overnight accommodations.
-The campsites will utilize existing home spaces and utilities, efficiently repurposing existing infrastructure.
+This effort has increased the number of campsites for the public to enjoy affordable overnight accommodations.
+The campsites utilize existing home spaces and utilities, efficiently repurposing existing infrastructure.